 The fast convergence of the RLS filter towards the FIR filter can be seen through the above plots.

-There are also two buttons on the GUI - the 'Reset' button resets the states of the RLS and FIR filters to their initial values, and 'Stop simulation' ends the simulation.
-If you tune the RLS filter's forgetting factor to a value that is too low, you will notice that the RLS filter fails to converge to the desired solution, as expcted.
+There are also two buttons on the UI - the 'Reset' button resets the states of the RLS and FIR filters to their initial values, and 'Stop simulation' ends the simulation.
+If you tune the RLS filter's forgetting factor to a value that is too low, you will notice that the RLS filter fails to converge to the desired solution, as expected.
 You can restore convergence by first increasing the forgetting factor to an acceptable value, and then clicking the 'Reset' button.
-The interaction between the GUI and the simulation is performed using UDP.
-Using UDP enables the GUI to control either the simulation or, optionally, a MEX-file (or standalone executable) generated from the simulation code as detailed below.
-If you have a MIDI controller, it is possible to synchronize it with the GUI.
+The interaction between the UI and the simulation is performed using UDP.
+Using UDP enables the UI to control either the simulation or, optionally, a MEX-file (or standalone executable) generated from the simulation code as detailed below.
+If you have a MIDI controller, it is possible to synchronize it with the UI.
 You can do this by choosing a MIDI control in the dialog that is opened when you right-click on the sliders or buttons and select "Synchronize" from the context menu.
 The chosen MIDI control then works in accordance with the slider/button so that operating one control is tracked by the other.

 MATLAB Coder can be used to generate C code for the function HelperRLSFilterSystemIdentificationSimHelperRLSFilterSystemIdentificationSim as well.
 In order to generate a MEX-file for your platform, execute the following: